Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 `.chatlines [user], [days]` - Get the number of lines spoken in chat by `[user]` over the past `[days]` days.
 NOTE: This command will incapacitate Sir Vivor until it is done, so try not to use a large number of days while there is something happening in the room.
 Requires: % @ #

-`.git` - Sends a link to Sir Vivor's github repository.
+`.git` - Sends a link to Sir Vivor's github repository in PMs.
 All pull requests are welcome!

 `.guide` - Sends a link to this guide.